 - Vehicle Registration number (if applicable);

 You may qualify automatically if you meet one of the following criteria:

 - are in receipt of Higher Rate of the Mobility Component of the Disability Living Allowance; or

-- have been both awarded a lump sum benefit at tariffs 1-8 of the Armed Forces Compensation Scheme and certified as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking; or
+- have been both awarded a lump sum benefit at tariffs 1-8 of the Armed Forces Compensation Scheme.
+Also, certified as having a permanent and substantial disability that causes inability to walk or considerable difficulty in walking;

-- are in receipt of Personal Independence Payment (PIP) under the ‘Moving Around’ category, have been awarded eight points or more and your condition is likely to last for at least 12 months.
+- are in receipt of Personal Independence Payment (PIP) under the ‘Moving Around’ category.
+Also, have been awarded eight points or more and your condition is likely to last for 12 months.

 Note: Documentary evidence is required.